bccp/nbodykit/docs/source/index.rst

 included in nbodykit.

-Otherwise, we provide detailed overviews of the two main data containers in nbodykit, catalogs and meshes, and we walk through the necessary background information for each of the available algorithms in nbodykit.
+We also provide detailed overviews of the two main data containers in nbodykit, catalogs and meshes, and we walk through the necessary background information for each of the available algorithms in nbodykit.
 The main areas of the documentation can be broken down into the following sub-sections: